-With all this said, I will honestly say, that my own diet personally has a lot of Paleo tenants to it.
-As a matter of fact, if I had to describe my diet, it would closely resemble true Paleo framework; but not this common homogenized internet version I’m speaking about here, filled with bacon, daily burgers & stodge.
+With all this said, I will honestly say that my own diet personally has a lot of Paleo tenants to it.
+As a matter of fact, if I had to describe my diet, it would closely resemble the true Paleo framework, but not this common homogenized internet version I’m speaking about here, filled with bacon, daily burgers & stodge.

-I eat, and encourage my clients to eat, a loads of greens, some healthy fats, cold water or local fish, like Alaskan salmon, lean grass fed organic meats, and most of all foods in their unprocessed form- the apple, not the apple chip, etc. But I do eat gluten free grains, about one serving a day and I can also be seen sharing a lamb burger -yes with the gluteney bun, about once a week, while out to lunch with the Fabulous Husband.
+I eat and encourage my clients to eat, loads of greens, some healthy fats, cold water or local fish, like Alaskan salmon, lean grass-fed organic meats, and most of all foods in their unprocessed form- the apple, not the apple chip, etc. But I do eat gluten-free grains, about one serving a day, and I can also be seen sharing a lamb burger -yes, with the gluteny bun, about once a week while out to lunch with the Fabulous Husband.
 I believe in the 90/10 rule.
-Eat 90% of the time the way you know your body is happiest and then 10% just eat the damn burger, or the stuffing, or the cake.
-Some of the surliest, most unhealthy people I’ve ever known are the radical food restricters.
-And they can be seen often binging behind the scenes for all the puritanical pressure they place on themselves.
+Eat 90% of the time the way you know your body is happiest, and then 10% just eat the damn burger, or the stuffing, or the cake.
+Some of the surliest, most unhealthy people I’ve ever known are the radical food restrictors.
+And they can often be seen binging behind the scenes for all the puritanical pressure they place on themselves.